galenmolk/studiosaurus/Assets/readme.txt

 add more objects!
- have a list of objects on a toolbar, with buttons, do it settings auto-select the slot that contains the asset that is already assigned to the component you're selecting for
+ have a list of objects on a toolbar, with buttons, do it settings auto-select the slot that contains the asset that is already assigned to the component you're selecting for asset loading progress bar! move negative size warning lines into only size component rename to negativesizewarning upload new assets to cloudinary on building json TweenTo component

 message that indicates that sprite already exists. replace sprite? refactor out the asset deletion window to be a generic confirmation window that uses a delegate system. so you can use it for deleting assets AND for confirming replacement of assets, among other things in the future